avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

 - Uses the Manhattan distance as a heuristic to guide the agent toward the goal.

 ### Improvement 2 – Prioritize Unvisited Neighbors More Rigorously
-- In the absence of A*, still prefers directions that have never been visited to reduce loops and backtracking.
+- In the absence of A*, still prefer directions that have never been visited to reduce loops and backtracking.
 - Incorporates structured priority (unvisited > less visited > visited), removing unnecessary randomness.

 ---

 ## 3. **Implemented Improvements**

-We implemented **Improvement 1 (A* Search)** and retained parts of the original logic for visualization and statistics.
+I implemented **Improvement 1 (A* Search)** and retained parts of the original logic for visualization and statistics.
 The `solve()` method has been rewritten to use A* pathfinding, and the rest of the system has been adapted to follow this path.

 ---